Durant, Nets rally past Raptors 116-103, clinch playoff spot | Taiwan News | 2021/04/28

 NO TIME TOGETHER

-Brooklyn coach Steve Nash said he’s come to grips with the Nets not having James Harden, Durant and Irving on the floor together prior to the playoffs, if even then.
-Remarkably, Brooklyn’s trio of superstars have played just seven games together all season because of injuries and COVID-19 protocols.
+Nash said he’s come to grips with the Nets not having James Harden, Durant and Irving on the floor together prior to the playoffs, if even then.
+Remarkably, Brooklyn’s trio of superstars have played just seven games together all season because of injuries and COVID protocols.

 “We recognize now that we’re not going to have the luxury of a run of games with everyone available, and we may not have that to start the playoffs,” Nash said.
 “It’s been like an avalanche of relentless injuries, games and travel and it’s just part of the challenge for this team.”

-Nets: Brooklyn started a stretch of playing seven of the next eight on the road. … Irving came into Tuesday averaging more assists in April (8.3) than any other month of his career.
-He had 15 assists early in the month against Charlotte and averaged 10.3 assists in Brooklyn’s three games prior to Tuesday. … Irving’s first points of the night didn’t come until the 5:58 mark of the second quarter after opening with three straight misses.
+Nets: Brooklyn started a stretch of playing seven of the next eight on the road.

-Raptors: Toronto was once again without Chris Boucher (knee), Gary Trent (leg), Paul Watson (knee) and Jalen Harris (hip). … Lowry made his first three 3s and 5 of his first 7 after missing 13 of 14 attempts in his previous two games.
-He entered Tuesday in a 4-of-23 rut in the previous three games. … Fred VanVleet missed his first six shots and four 3s before connecting from beyond the arc in the second quarter. … Lowry scored at least 20 points for the 13th time this season, but for the first time since March 14.
+Raptors: Toronto was once again without Chris Boucher, Gary Trent, Paul Watson and Jalen Harris. … Lowry made his first three 3s and 5 of his first 7 after missing 13 of 14 attempts in his previous two games.

 UP NEXT